 When you’re travelling around Australia you’ll most certainly come across places with weird and wonderful names.
-And Tasmania, originally called Van Diemen’s Land, has several classics.
-Here are some of our favourite places with unusual names.
+Tasmania, originally called Van Diemen’s Land, has several classics.
+From Doo Town to Nowhere Else, here are some of our favourite places to visit in Tasmania with the most unusual names.

 3- Doo Town

 What is there to do in Doo Town?
 For starters, see the quaintly named houses in this little seaside village.

 Most, and we say most of the houses, have a Doo theme such as Doo Little, Love Me Doo, Doo Us, Xanadu, Rum Doo, Doodle Dee, Gunadoo.